BosZon5/miscellanea/4-data-analysis/italy-timeseries-visualizations/README.md

 ## Overview

 Extraction and visualization through *Tableau software* of time series about demography, education, urbanization, energy and land use in Italy.
-The data come from (Istat website)[https://seriestoriche.istat.it/], in particular from the following sources:
+The data come from [Istat website](https://seriestoriche.istat.it/), in particular from the following sources:

 - [Electricity Production and Consumption](https://seriestoriche.istat.it/fileadmin/documenti/Tavola_1.14.xls)
 - [Demography](https://seriestoriche.istat.it/fileadmin/documenti/Tavola_2.3.xls)